lyleresnick/lyleresnick.github.io/_drafts/VIPER Explained.md

 ### The Presenter

 When the Presenter receives an event, it routes the event to either the UseCase or the Router.
-It converts its input (the ViewControllers output) to a form that can be used directly by the UseCase.
+It converts the event's parameters from external format to an internal format that can be used directly by the UseCase.

 Examples of input conversion might be from String to Int, formatted String date to Date, an Int from a UIPickerView to an enum - the list goes on.